hartmaj2/hartmaj2.github.io/index.md

 ## What can you find here?

 A collection of thoughts that I find useful or interesting.
 Some of them will be written in English, some of them in Czech.
 So far I have divided these thought into these sections:
-1. Blog - unsorted collection of thoughts on various topics
+1. Blog - random collection of thoughts on various topics sorted by date
 2. Appreciations - things that inspire me on my friends and family members
 3. General - simply about life
 4. Mathematics - about my most belowed subject